KIT-ISAS/RTCF/README.md

   - ROS message types with variable field size
   - ...

-Note, that real-time safe does not necessarily imply efficient or fast.
-It just means that the code execution does not block for in indefinite time because it is waiting for something else.
+Note, that the attribute real-time safe does not necessarily imply efficient or fast.
+It just means that the code execution does not block for an indefinite time because it is waiting for something else.

 ### Advanced Features